gerdums/gerdums.github.io/_posts/2015-06-01-Dangers-of-Knowledge.md

 ---
 layout: post
-title: "11th Grade Research Paper - The Beautiful Dangers of Knowledge"
+title: "The Beautiful Dangers of Knowledge"
 excerpt: "In our every changing society, the deep hunger and quest for knowledge is evident all over."
 tags:
   - "school-essays"